Enniscoe House, Castlehill, Ballina, Co. Mayo

 There is brown trout fishing on Lough Conn, other trout and salmon fishing nearby.
 The fishery manager can make all arrangements for boats, gillies, tuition, and hire of equipment.

-There are three golf courses within easy reach, and riding stables in the area.
-Enniscoe is a good centre for exploring North Mayo, Achill to the south, and Sligo to the north.
+There are three golf courses within easy reach and riding stables in the area.
+Enniscoe is an ideal centre for exploring North Mayo as well as Achill, to the south, and Sligo, to the north.

-- Enniscoe is two miles south of Crossmolina on the R315 to Pontoon and Castlebar.
+- Enniscoe is 6 km south of Crossmolina on the R315 to Pontoon and Castlebar.